th7mo/th7mo.com/ssh-key.md

 A method to access and write data to GitHub and Bitbucket is Secure Shell Protocol (SSH).
 You can authenticate to those repository hosting services using an SSH key.

+When you only need one SSH key, you can skip the section that covers [Multiple accounts](#multiple-accounts-on-the-same-repository-hosting-service).

 ## Generate a new SSH key

 Execute: